-Join Jacynthia Murphy on Thursday 19 May 7pm, as she tells a story to deeply stir the spirit from sad to angry!
+On Thursday 19 May at 7pm, Jacynthia Murphy presented a dynamic a story to deeply stir the spirit from sad to angry!

 It is the ‘amplification’ of kāhui wāhine around the world that is now being heard.
 “He Kākano Ahau”

 I’m a bit of an environmentalist at heart and I’m always looking for ways in which to poke our nation and church into reducing our negative footprints that create global havoc commonly attributed to the ill-effects of human decadence.

 Rev Jacynthia has emerged inspired, enlightened and uplifted after attending 23 sessions of the UNCSW NGO programme as part of the Anglican Communion delegation.

 “He Kākano Ahau” is the catchphrase that launched Rev’d Jacynthia Murphy’s indigenous lens into the Anglican Communion’s voices within COP15, COP26, and the sixty-sixth session of the UN Commission on the Status of Women (UNCSW).
 The kaupapa/theme weaved into all of these events was ‘Kaitiakitanga o te Taiao’.